-DK Legal Practice provides legal services for Landlord and Tenant Board (the "LTB") matters involving Eviction For Use By Landlord or Family Member of Landlord, among other things as issues common to concerns governed by the Residential Tenancies Act, 2006, S.O.
+DK Legal Practice offers legal help for Landlord and Tenant Board (the "LTB") cases involving Eviction for Non-Payment of Rent, Eviction for Unlawful Conduct, and other concerns as issues in dispute that are governed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
-With this said, sometimes when a dispute arises between a residential landlord and tenants, certain issues must proceed at the LTB and other issues must proceed at the Small Claims Court.
-Failure to bring specific issues into the proper forum may cause dismissal of proceedings.
-It is also possible that upon dismissal, the right to redo or restart proceedings in the proper forum is lost.
-Accordingly, choosing the proper forum is imperative.
-With other cases, such as commercial tenancy disputes, the issues are beyond the jurisdiction of the LTB and must be pursued in the Small Claims Court (or higher court) depending on circumstances and the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.
+Confusingly, where a dispute exists between residential landlords and former tenants, certain matters must still proceed within the LTB while certain other matters must proceed in the Small Claims Court.
+Sometimes, when multiple legal issues arise, there are issues that must proceed at the LTB while other issues proceed at the Small Claims Court.
+Failure to bring issues to the proper forum can result in a dismissal of proceedings and possibly with a loss of right to redo or restart proceedings in the proper fashion and within the correct forum.
+Other matters, such as commercial tenancy cases are outside the jurisdiction of the LTB and may be litigated in the Small Claims Court depending on the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.

-DK Legal Practice provides affordable legal advice and professional representation including Landlord Tenant Board services for clients located in Oakville, Vaughan, Port Credit, Toronto, Hamilton, among other places!
+DK Legal Practice provides affordable legal advice and professional representation including Landlord Tenant Board services for clients located in Oakville, Toronto, Hamilton, Etobicoke, Halton Hills, among other places!

 The duty and responsibility for the maintenance of residential complex is statutorily mandated upon the landlord; and accordingly, the duty to treat a bed bug...Learn More